electric-sql/electric/website/docs/api/http.md

 The algorithm for consuming the HTTP API described above can be implemented from scratch for your application.
 Howerver, it's typically implemented by clients that can be re-used and provide a simpler interface for application code.

 There are a number of existing clients, such as the [TypeScript](/docs/api/clients/typescript) and [Elixir](/docs/api/clients/elixir) clients.
-If one doesn't exist for your language or environment, we hope that the pattern is simple enough that you should be able to write your own client quite simply.
+If one doesn't exist for your language or environment, we hope that the pattern is simple enough that you should be able to [write your own client](/docs/guides/writing-your-own-client) relatively easily.

 ## Caching